Gisselle546/Gisselle546/README.md

 - 🤖 **AI Services Using LLMs** — Retrieval-augmented generation (RAG) pipelines integrated with AWS Bedrock to deliver tone-aware summaries and intelligent interactions
 - 🔐 **DevSecOps Infrastructure** — Secure, automated deployment pipelines using Terraform, GitHub Actions, SonarQube, ArgoCD, and Kubernetes

-> All systems are containerized, follow API-first design, and incorporate CI/CD pipelines for production-readiness.

 ---